-White and race-ethnic minorities with equal qualifications applied simultaneously for 43 waiter/ waitress jobs in New York City fine dining restaurants.
+White and racial minorities with equal qualifications applied simultaneously for 43 waiter/waitress jobs in New York City fine dining restaurants.
 Applicants of all demographic backgrounds were treated with equal courtesy, but minorities were only 54% as likely as whites to receive a job offer.
-This discrimination, reflecting either unconscious stereotypes or conscious prejudice, was documented in 31% of restaurants tested.
-Post-hiring differences in treatment appear even more widespread, with front of the house minority restaurant servers averaging 12% lower earnings than their equally-qualified white peers.
-Ensuring equal treatment in hiring would expand minority access to good jobs in Manhattan fine dining by 3,500 positions but not make it universal.
+This discrimination, either conscious or unconscious, was documented in 31% of restaurants tested.
+Post-hiring differences appear even more widespread, with front of the house minority restaurant servers averaging 12% lower earnings than their equally qualified white peers.
+Ensuring equal treatment in hiring would expand minority access to good jobs in Manhattan fine dining by 3500 positions but not make it universal.